kpearson/Build-Notes-and-Settings/Rails_DevEnvironment.md

 #Kit's Rails Development Environment
-###Configuration, settings and other useful bit and pices.
+###Configuration, settings and other useful bits and pieces.

 ## RVM